OthankQ/100-days-of-code/r1-log.md

 ### R2D97

 Went back to check on my SQL and noticed I had forgotten a lot about join functions.
 Time to get back to practicing SQL.

+### R2D98

+Started teaching myself PHP as I felt like I will be needing it for the upcoming semester.
+Basic syntax and a few string operators.